-- G. Nonrenewal or Termination of Charter - (a) At the end of the term of a charter, the School Board may choose not to renew the charter for any of the following grounds: - (i) Failure to participate in the state's education accountability system or failure to meet the requirements for student performance stated in the charter. - (ii) Failure to meet generally accepted standards of financial management. - (iii) Violation of law, or - (iv) Other good cause shown. - (b) During the term of a charter, the School Board may terminate the charter for any of the grounds listed in paragraph (G)(a). er if If the health, safety, or welfare of the student(s) is threatened, the charter may be terminated immediately. - (c) At least ninety (90) days prior to renewing or terminating a charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that a request for a an informal hearing may be requested within fourteen (14) days of receipt of the notice.
-The School Board shall conduct an informal hearing within thirty (30) days after receiving a written request.
-The charter school's governing body may, within thirty (30) days after receiving the School Board's decision to terminate or refuse to renew the charter, appeal the decision to the State Board of Education. - 1.
-Within sixty (60) days after receipt of the request for a hearing, the School Board may: - (a) Conduct a direct hearing and decide upon nonrenewal or termination by a majority vote or - (b) Elect to have a hearing conducted by an administrative law judge assigned by the Department of Administrative
+(a) At the end of the term of a charter, the School Board may choose not to renew the charter for any of the following grounds:

+- 1. Failure to participate in the state's education accountability system or failure to meet the requirements for student performance stated in the charter. - 2.
+Failure to meet generally accepted standards of financial management. - 3.
+Material violation of law, or - 4.
+Other good cause shown. - (b) During the term of a charter, the School Board may terminate the charter for any of the grounds listed in paragraph (G)(a).
+If the health, safety, or welfare of the student(s) is threatened, the charter may be terminated immediately. - (c) At least ninety (90) days prior to renewing or terminating a charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that the school's governing board may within fourteen (14) calendar days of receipt of the notice request a hearing.
+The hearing shall be conducted by an administrative law judge assigned by the Division of Administrative Hearings. - 1.
+The administrative law judge's final order shall be submitted to the sponsor and shall award to the prevailing party attorney fees and costs incurred during the administrative proceedings and any appeals. - 2.
+Within thirty (30) calendar days after receiving the final order, the charter school governing board may appeal the decision as allowed by law. - (d) After all school grade appeals are final, a charter school's charter contract is automatically terminated if the school earns two (2) consecutive grades of "F" unless the school meets certain criteria. - (e) A charter may be terminated by a charter school's governing board through voluntary closure. - (f) In the event a charter is not renewed or is terminated, the school district may assume the operation of the school, or the school shall be dissolved and students assigned to other public schools.
+All unencumbered funds, as well as property and improvements, furnishings and equipment purchased with public funds shall automatically revert to full ownership of the School Board.